pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 Finally, [here](http://dgrp2.gnets.ncsu.edu/data.html "dgrp2.vcf") is the VCF file.

 ### Starting to work with the data
-Let's say we want to find out all genes that contains a variant.
+Let's say we want to find out all genes that contains a variant and all variants that are located within a gene.
 What do we want to do first?
 Take a look at the vcf file.
 That is the one that contains all the variants.
 Then look at the gff file, which contains the genes and other annotations.
 Finally, take a look at the DNA sequence.
 You will need to combine all three to answer the question.
 Also, to make this faster, lets just look at **chromosome 4**, which means we have to extract that data as well.

 #### Tips before starting
 * For readability of the vcf file: